← Home

 I would review the site on my iPad and phone between stops on my meter route, then send corrections via Telegram.
 Clarence would pick them up and push changes.
 Sometimes this worked beautifully.
 Sometimes the build broke at 5am and I would wake up to error logs.

 The process was messy.
 There were em dash hunts across every page because I kept finding them in body text.
 Cached pages that would not update no matter what we tried.
 Fights about delegation when Clarence tried to make decisions I had not approved.
-At one point, Clarence ran on the wrong model (Sonnet instead of Opus) for an entire day because a settings file could not be edited from the interface we were using.
+At one point, Clarence ran on the wrong runtime configuration for an entire day because a settings file could not be edited from the interface we were using.
 The output quality dropped noticeably and we did not figure out why until that evening.

 What is Honest About This

-The portfolio content comes directly from my grad school coursework at Kent State.
-Every case study is grounded in real academic work, not made up for a portfolio site.
+The portfolio content comes directly from my graduate research at Kent State.
+Every case study is grounded in real work, not made up for a portfolio site.
 The images are still missing.
 It is text-only right now.
 That is honest, not a failure.
 The words came first because the words are the work.

-The changelog tracks every commit and who made it.
+The git history tracks every commit and who made it.
 This is not a "look how amazing AI is" story.
 It is a "we built something real with a lot of friction and it works" story.
 The friction is the interesting part.
 It is where the design questions live.